Indigenous peoples of the Americas: United States

 Indigenous peoples in what is now the contiguous United States, including their descendants, were commonly called American Indians, or simply Indians domestically and since the late 20th century the term Native American came into common use.
 In Alaska, Indigenous peoples belong to 11 cultures with 11 languages.
 These include the St. Lawrence Island Yupik, Iñupiat, Athabaskan, Yup'ik, Cup'ik, Unangax, Alutiiq, Eyak, Haida, Tsimshian, and Tlingit, and are collectively called Alaska Natives.
 They include Native American peoples as well as Inuit, who are distinct but occupy areas of the region.

-The United States has authority with Indigenous Polynesian peoples, which include Hawaiians, Marshallese (Micronesian), and Samoan; politically they are classified as Pacific Islander American.
+The United States has authority over Indigenous Polynesian people, which include Hawaiians, Marshallese (Micronesian), and Samoan; politically they are classified as Pacific Islander Americans.
 They are geographically, genetically, and culturally distinct from Indigenous peoples of the mainland continents of the Americas.

-Native Americans in the United States make up 1.1% of the population.
-In the 2020 census, 3.7 million people identified as Native American and Alaska Native alone.
-A total of 9.7 million people identified as Native Americans and Alaska Native, either alone or in combination with one or more ethnicity or other races.
-Tribes have established their own criteria for membership, which are often based on blood quantum, lineal descent, or residency.
+In the 2020 census 2.9% of the U.S. population claimed to have some degree of Native American heritage.
+When answering a question about racial background, 3.7 million people identified solely as "American Indian or Alaska Native", while another 5.9 million did so in combination with other races.
+Aztecs were the largest single Native American group in the 2020 census, while Cherokee was the largest group in combination with any other race.
+Tribes have established their criteria for membership, which are often based on blood quantum, lineal descent, or residency.
 A minority of Native Americans live in land units called Indian reservations.

-Some California and Southwestern tribes, such as the Kumeyaay, Cocopa, Pascua Yaqui, Tohono O'odham and Apache, span both sides of the US–Mexican border.
+Some California and Southwestern tribes, such as the Kumeyaay, Cocopa, Pascua Yaqui, Tohono O'odham, and Apache, span both sides of the US–Mexican border.
 By treaty, Haudenosaunee people have the legal right to freely cross the US–Canada border.
-Athabascan, Tlingit, Haida, Tsimshian, Iñupiat, Blackfeet, Nakota, Cree, Anishinaabe, Huron, Lenape, Mi'kmaq, Penobscot, and Haudenosaunee, among others, live in both Canada and the United States, whose international border cut through their common cultural territory.
+Athabascan, Tlingit, Haida, Tsimshian, Iñupiat, Blackfeet, Nakota, Cree, Anishinaabe, Huron, Lenape, Mi'kmaq, Penobscot, and Haudenosaunee, among others, live in both Canada and the United States, whose international border intersects their common cultural territory.

 Central America

 Belize

 Mestizos (mixed European-Indigenous) number about 34% of the population; unmixed Maya make up another 10.6% (Kekchi, Mopan, and Yucatec).
-The Garifuna, who came to Belize in the 19th century from Saint Vincent and the Grenadines, have mixed African, Carib and Arawak ancestry and make up another 6% of the population.
+The Garifuna, who came to Belize in the 19th century from Saint Vincent and the Grenadines, have mixed African, Carib, and Arawak ancestry and make up another 6% of the population.

 Costa Rica

 There are over 114,000 inhabitants of Native American origins, representing 2.4% of the population.
-Most of them live in secluded reservations, distributed among eight ethnic groups: Quitirrisí (In the Central Valley), Matambú or Chorotega (Guanacaste), Maleku (Northern Alajuela), Bribri (Southern Atlantic), Cabécar (Cordillera de Talamanca), Boruca (Southern Costa Rica) and Ngäbe (Southern Costa Rica long the Panamá border).
+Most of them live in secluded reservations, distributed among eight ethnic groups: Quitirrisí (In the Central Valley), Matambú or Chorotega (Guanacaste), Maleku (Northern Alajuela), Bribri (Southern Atlantic), Cabécar (Cordillera de Talamanca), Boruca (Southern Costa Rica) and Ngäbe (Southern Costa Rica along the Panamá border).

-These native groups are characterized for their work in wood, like masks, drums and other artistic figures, as well as fabrics made of cotton.
+These native groups are characterized by their work in wood, like masks, drums, and other artistic figures, as well as fabrics made of cotton.

-Their subsistence is based on agriculture, having corn, beans and plantains as the main crops.